jgalang21/Resume/README.md

 # Resume

-My name is Jeremy and I'm a computer engineer.
+My name is Jeremy and I'm a software developer.

-I created this repository to share a bit about what I've learned in coding throughout my time in school.
+I created this repository to share a bit about what I've learned in coding throughout my time in school and various side projects in my free time.
+Please feel free to have a look around my repository and dive into the projects I've worked on.

-# My Coding Experience

-The languages I'm familiar with include: C, C++, Python, Java, React/Javascript, and Ruby.

-If I were to rank how strong my coding skills are in a specific language, I would rank it as follows:

-1. Java
-2. C
-3. React Native/JavaScript
-4. Ruby
-5. Python/C++

-I'm also familiar with git and bash scripting.

-The projects in my repository are mostly projects I have worked on over the summer or while in school.

 # Research IT

-I have also worked in Research IT, doing documentation for users on how to use command-line based software or perform certain tasks such as using Robocopy.
+I have worked in Research IT, doing documentation for users on how to use command-line based software or perform certain tasks such as using Robocopy.
 A complete list of all the guides I have written are below:

 How to Robocopy on Windows:
 https://researchit.las.iastate.edu/robocopy-large-scale-storage